Acceleratio/docs-pulse/product-updates/pulse-release-note.md

 date: 7/6/2017
 ---

-We have just shipped the __SysKit Pulse__.
+We’ve shipped __SysKit Pulse__!
 This is the newest addition to our line of products aimed at monitoring servers.
-SysKit Pulse is completly free to use tool and it will stay that way!
+SysKit Pulse is a free tool and we intend to keep it free.

+Additional great news is that in these few months, we’ve rebranded our company and Acceleratio officially became SysKit!
+In recent turn of events, we decided to rebrand our products as well, including SPDocKit Pulse which became SysKit Pulse.
+Here’s our [official rebranding announcement](https://www.syskit.com/blog/rebranding-announcement-syskit).

-Our company name has been changed from __Acceleratio__ to __SysKit__!
-We have also decided to rebuild __SPDocKit Pulse__.
-The SysKit Pulse builds upon foundation of SPDocKit Pulse and adds significant performance and user interface improvments.
-There is no upgrade from SPDocKit Pulse to SysKit Pulse.
+SysKit Pulse was developed on the SPDocKit Pulse foundation to add significant performance and user interface improvements.
+Unfortunately, you cannot upgrade from SPDocKit Pulse to SysKit Pulse.
-You can read the back story to these changes in the [Rebranding Announcement](https://www.syskit.com/blog/rebranding-announcement-syskit) blog post.

-SysKit Pulse builds upon foundation of __SPDocKit Pulse__ and delivers capability to discover __SharePoint__ servers and farms.
-Additionaly SysKit Pulse is able to discover __SQL__ servers and even __SQL AlwaysOn__ configurations.
-If AutoDiscover job misses some servers, SysKit Pulse allows __manual addition__ of servers.

-If there is need to crawl multiple domains, or just specific Organizational Units, SysKit Pulse allows users to configure AutoDiscover job according to their needs.
+The tool is developed to discover SharePoint servers, SQL servers and SQL AlwaysOn configurations.
+In case the AutoDiscover job is unable to autodetect all your servers, you can manually add servers as well.
+For crawling multiple domains or just specific organizational units, use the tool to configure the AutoDiscover job feature according to user’s needs.

-Once servers are discovered SysKit Pulse will monitor basic server metrics, __CPU__ load, __memory__, __disk__ and __network__ usage.
+Once servers are discovered, SysKit Pulse will monitor basic server metrics such as __CPU__ load, __memory__, __disk__ and __network__ usage.

 __Product version:__ 1.0.0
 __Build number:__   528